LalchandShivraj/Election_Analysis/README.md

 - Output: election_analysis.txt

 ## Summary
-**The code is written is such a way that it can process or analyse any number of counties and candidates.
+The code is written is such a way that it can process or analyse any number of counties and candidates.
 It can be modified to process States (once the state is included in the election data) and thus be used for a country election.

 The analysis of the election show that (the additional data requested for the coutnies have been highlighted:

-   **- County voter Percentage of votes and voter turnout were as follows:
+- County voter Percentage of votes and voter turnout were as follows:
 	- Jefferson: 10.5% with 38,855 votes casted.
 	- Denver: 82.8% with 306,055 votes casted.
 	- Arapahoe: 6.7% with 24,801 votes casted.
 - Largest County Turnout: Denver

 ![image](https://user-images.githubusercontent.com/78666055/111475687-bcf8b680-8703-11eb-9244-5b905278b767.png)